Things to consider when selling your property

-Imagine yourself on selling day where you’re left wondering how you got the price so wrong.
+Imagine yourself on selling day, wondering how you got the price so wrong.
 Now imagine the opposite, where your home sells for what you’d hoped – or more.

 It’s important that you’re confident about the market in order to develop realistic expectations on the outcome.
 And that starts with accurate, reliable information.